AABK6/citizen-budget-lab/docs/archive/tutorial-review.md

 # Tutorial review

+> Archived: historical review kept for reference.
+For current docs, see `docs/README.md`.

 ## Findings
 - Tutorial metadata (targetId/position) is not used; the overlay stays centered so users are not guided to the intended controls. (frontend/app/build/components/TutorialOverlay.tsx)
 - Step copy shows garbled accents/encoding, which hurts clarity on first login. (frontend/app/build/components/TutorialOverlay.tsx)